 The Nanoknee Total Knee Resurfacing procedure is ideal for the active patient who has healthy, intact Anterior and Posterior Cruciate Ligaments.

-In planning for your surgery, we use the most advanced technology to guide your personalized procedure.
+In planning for your surgery, our Nanoknee Los Angeles, San Luis Obispo, and Bakersfield doctors use the most advanced technology to guide your personalized procedure.
 We use 3D modeling and planning to optimize the kinematic alignment of your knee implant, restoring each patient’s natural physiologic motion.
 This is a critical difference in how we approach knee surgery; with the assistance of our team of biomedical engineers, working with your CT or MRI scan, we create a virtual replica of your individual knee.
 This allows us to determine the ideal size and orientation of your implant, based upon your unique physiology.

 The combination of this 3D modeling, in conjunction with our minimally invasive surgical technique and our advanced pain management system is a groundbreaking development in knee surgery, leading to less pain, faster recovery, and a lower risk of complication.